uw-ipd/github-checks-buildkite-plugin/README.md

 your private-repo access credentials?
 Check out [git-credential-github-app-auth](https://github.com/uw-ipd/git-credential-github-app-auth).

 The hook uses `docker-compose` to manage setup and execution.
+To upload local build products the current working directory _must_ be available as a docker mount.
+Set `BUILDKITE_DOCKER_DEFAULT_VOLUMES` in your agent environment hook to ensure that that `BUILDKITE_BUILD_CHECKOUT_PATH` is available. (eg. `export BUILDKITE_DOCKER_DEFAULT_VOLUMES=/buildkite/builds:/buildkite/builds`)

 ## Configuration